Going without sweets can sometimes be a challenge. Here is some of the advice I share with my clients.

 This is for those who are not lucky enough to be able to make up their minds and swear these foods off forever.
 Although it is best to taper off these foods as they are calorie dense, harmful to your health, make one eat more calories and do not help heal the addicted brain, here is some help for those in transition.

-My next few blogs will attack these Beasts.
+My next few blogs will attack these cravings.
 Today I will help you deal with Sweets.

 Remember, if you make green smoothies, you can always add dates or other dried fruits to make a delicious and healthy sweet shake.